yonah-mann/pywars/README.md

 Frequently Asked Questions
 ==========================
 Q: What do I need to participate?
-A: Besides the files I've provided, you need Python 2.7 installed (preferrably 2.7.4) as well as the latest version of Pygame (v1.9.1)
+A: Besides the files I've provided, you need Python 3 installed as well as the latest version of Pygame.

-Q: Why Python?
-A: Why not?
-Although I'm not all that fluent in Python myself, it's a great language for this kind of thing.
-This competition isn't to see who can deal with memory management and segfaults the quickest, it's to see who can develop the best battle bot.

-Q: Why not Python 3?
-A: Honestly, I'm just more familiar with Python 2.

 Q: Do I need to know how to use Pygame to participate?
 A: Not at all!
 Pygame is just used for the back-end of the framework.
 However you still need to install it in order to test your bot.

 Q: Where can I get Pygame?
-A: http://www.pygame.org/download.shtml (Download the 1.9.1 release).
+A: http://www.pygame.org/download.shtml (Download the latest release).
 The installation process is pretty straight-forward.

 Q: How does this differ from other battle bot type games?
 A: Those games either offer a very strict set of instructions to work with, or offer a very limited API.
 A.I.
 Arena restricts you to a few actions, however there is no 'API' and the means of deciding which action to take are only as limited as the Python language itself.